Plain English Guide to Personal Property Securities Act - PPSA and PPSR

 A Security interest can be defined as:

-any interest in personal property provided for in a transaction that secures payment or performance of an obligation (regardless of the form of the transaction or who has title to the property) e.g. a mortgage, charge, lease, a conditional sale (such as sale under a retention of title (ROT) arrangement), or an assignment of a debt; or
+- any interest in personal property provided for in a transaction that secures payment or performance of an obligation (regardless of the form of the transaction, the length in time of the agreement and who has title to the property) e.g. a mortgage, charge, lease, a conditional sale (such as sale under a retention of title (ROT) arrangement), or an assignment of a debt; or

 i) a consignment sale where a consignor delivers goods to a consignee for commercial sale on its behalf;